piyushpatel2005/go-exploration/notes/operators-in-go/index.md

 # Operators

 Golang provides different operators to perform different kinds of operations.
-The main operators are arithmetic, comparison,logical, assignment and bitwise operators.
+The main operator types are arithmetic, comparison,logical, assignment and bitwise operators.

 ## Overview